bailey27/cppcryptfs/README.md

 Currently, the default and recommended settings are the same.

+**Enable fast mounting**

+Previously, cppcryptfs would always wait for Dokany to call back to indicate whether or not a mount operation succeeded or failed.

+Dokany was taking typically 5 seconds to call back.
+However, the filesystem appeared to be mounted and available almost instantly.

+When Enable fast mounting is turned on, cppcryptfs will both wait for Dokany's callback and periodically check to see if the filesystem is mounted.
+If cppcryptfs discovers that the filesystem appears to be mounted, then cppcryptfs will stop waiting on Dokany and assume the mount operation succeeded.
+If this setting is disabled, then cppcryptfs will only wait for the callback from Dokany.

+With this setting enabled, a successful mount operation is indicated as such on the developer's machine in about 31 milliseconds instead of 5 seconds as before.

+This setting is enabled by default.

 **Reset Warnings**

 Pressing the Reset Warnings button will turn back on any warning dialogs which were previously disabled by selecting "don't show this message again".